sunnypatell/securebank-ctf/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help us improve SecureBank
-title: "[BUG]"
+title: "[BUG] Brief summary here"
-labels: ''
+labels: bug
 assignees: sunnypatell
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## 🐞 Describe the bug

+Clearly explain what went wrong.
+What’s not working as expected?

+---

+## 🔁 Steps to Reproduce

-Steps to reproduce the behavior:
+List the exact steps to trigger the bug.

 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+3. See error/issue '...'

+---

+## ✅ Expected behavior

+What did you expect to happen instead?

+---

+## 📸 Screenshots or Logs

+Include any screenshots, console output, or error logs that help illustrate the issue.

+---

+## 💻 Environment

- - OS: [e.g. Kali Linux]
+- **OS**: (e.g. Kali Linux, macOS, Windows 11)
- - Browser [e.g. chrome, burpsuite]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+- **Browser/Tool**: (e.g. Chrome, Firefox, Burp Suite)
+- **Version/Branch**: (e.g. v1.1.0, latest `main` commit)

+---

+## 📝 Additional context

+Include any other info you think might be useful — challenge attempted, logged-in role, etc.

+---

+/kind bug
+/triage needed